sdc-china/IDA-doc/_posts/2018-03-10-test-run-load-test.md

   2. Pop up a strategy selection window.
 Here we use the **atOnceUsers** strategy and set the number of users to 10.

      ![][select_strategy]

+     We provide two strategy for usage.

+     - atOnceUsers(nbUsers): Injects a given number of users at once.

+     - rampUsers(nbUsers) during(duration): Injects a given number of users distributed evenly on a time window of a given duration.

+**Notes**

+   If you choose BAW internal request checkbox true,it means in the report you will see every request/response networkinfo including image,js,css,portal scoial network etc in the report.

   3. Click **Run** button to start the load test.